victoriabrowwn/25-26_sem1_cs212_a-25-26_sem1_cs212_a-assignment-1-25-26_SEM1_CS212_A-Assignment-1-Compulsory/README.md

 # Note --- Make sure you read this

-There are hint s to guide you.
+There are hints to guide you.